 Redwood City, CA

-CERPP has been working with the Fire District for the last 12 years to promote emergency readiness and safety preparations in Woodside, Portola Valley and surrounding unincorporated areas, according to Mann.
+CERPP has been working with the Fire District for the last 12 years to promote emergency readiness and safety preparations in Woodside, Portola Valley and surrounding unincorporated areas.

-More tips on preparing homes for fire season are available at CERPP's website, www.bereadytoday.org/fire
+More tips on emergency preparedness are available at CERPP's website, www.bereadytoday.org

 .
 About CERPP